Member of the WIDA Consortium since 2011.

 Professional Learning

-All WIDA virtual workshops are free and available in the WIDA Secure Portal.
-Don’t have a WIDA Secure Portal account?
-Contact the ESOL office in your school system to obtain the WIDA Secure Portal log-in.
+All Self-Paced Workshops are accessible via the WIDA Secure Portal.
+To obtain a WIDA Secure Portal account, contact the ELD/ESOL/EL/ML office in your local education agency to obtain a WIDA Secure Portal log-in.

 Contacts